When I was 18 I couldn’t wait to get out of the Twin Cities. I wanted to move to a bigger city with more “culture” and never look back.

 The Foshay Tower is probably the most recognizable building across the Minneapolis skyline.
-However, many people don’t know that you can actually visit the very top.
+However, many people don’t know of this secret Minneapolis attraction on the very top of the tower.
 The observation deck provides a 360-degree view of the Minneapolis area.
 There is also a small museum that explains the history of Wilbur F. Foshay, a millionaire who built the tower in 1927 but was later sent to prison for fraud.

 Entry tickets cost $10 each, and you can buy them from the receptionist of the W hotel inside the building, anytime after noon.
 I would also recommend stopping and having a drink at Prohibition after your visit.

 2. Grab a bite at the downtown food trucks

 This area is filled with locals on their lunch break looking for a quick bite to eat.
 Alas, 7th street has transformed into a food-truck haven with anything from poke bowls, burritos, pho and vegan sandwiches.

 Pictured above is my favorite food truck find from Bibuta: a sushi burrito.
 I know this has kind of become an Instagram sensation over the past few years, but seriously, this burrito is the real deal.
 It’s also completely gluten free!

 I love nothing more than seeing downtown Minneapolis turn into a vibrant canvas.
 The Bob Dylan mural above (yes, he is from Minnesota) gave way to other murals scattered throughout the area that truly bring life to the downtown area.

 4. See a rooftop drag show at Union rooftop